 Who comes out ahead, the disruptive innovator (Musk) or the incremental innovator (NASA)?
 Here on Earth, the tech world gnaws on this familiar question, too, and though our initial thought was of the Tortoise vs. the Hare, this horse metaphor we found was chewier,

 "Incremental innovation would have made a healthier horse, whereas disruptive innovation begat the automobile."

 It's hard to resist the temptation to be the exciting next thing that changes the world.
 The success stories of iPad, Skype, Netflix, Pandora in disrupting their markets and paving the way for the next innovations have made them historic markers, but the cobwebbed list of hopeful disruptors gives us pause.
 Tour groups on Segways used to come to a halt in formation at the top of our Center's hilly driveway, "like the Rohirrim," we generously chimed.
 But they soon rolled on, joined the quiet ranks of the Palm Pilot, the Blackberry, AOL.
 It may well be that they were important moments along the way to something greater, but stepping stone is not the dream of the disruptor.

 Over the past few months Musk has mentioned the idea of creating his own "Moon Base Alpha" as an incremental motion toward Mars, but his voice lacks that visionary luster when he says it - plus the name is conspicuously not racy - so it's hard to feel convinced.

-We'll keep you posted on Moon vs Mars, so you can decide which kind of innovator you want to be associated with.
-Until then, Earthlings, your colonization prep is to memorize all the new space acronyms for dinner party one-upping: "Me?
-I'd hop on the BFR, but I can see why you guys might want to hang out on the ISS, or just ride the DST to the DSG."
+We'll keep you posted on Moon vs Mars, so you can decide which kind of innovator you would blast off with.
+Until then, Earthlings, your colonization prep is to memorize all the new space acronyms for dinner party space talk one-upping: "You guys going BFR... or ISS to the DST to the DSG?"